maithili-k/griddocs/source/Pages/Practices/projectmine/mine-ui.rst

    $rsync -a user@ui.grid.sara.nl:/home/user/ /home/user/   # replace user with your username

-This will replicate all your files on the Mine user interface.
+This will replicate all your files in the home folder on the Mine user interface.

 4. The software environment set-up on the Project_MinE user interface and ui.grid.sara.nl are similar.
 Access to Softdrive is also availabe from the MinE user interface through the same path viz. /cvmfs/softdrive.nl/.
 Grid tools that were available on the ui.grid.sara.nl (e.g., glite-* tools, storage clients, etc.) are also availabe on the Mine user interface.